Study Industrial Psychology online - start at any time

 Within the workplace, it is easy to see the roles of Child, Parent and Adult at work.
 Many workplace conflicts can be seen as unsuccessful transactions between the three ego roles.
 In an ideal world we would hope that most interactions in the workplace would be Adult to Adult but as you can guess this is frequently not so.

-For example, if an employee has not carried out a task properly and his or her supervisor provides feedback in the Parent ego state, it is likely that this may trigger a child like response from the employee.
+For example, if an employee has not carried out a task properly and their supervisor provides feedback in the Parent ego state, it is likely that this may trigger a child like response from the employee.
 This can easily become a typical parent child interaction and the conflict is not only not resolved but often these roles will persist in all future communications.
 This will often become a blame game and the child ego will not only not learn anything new but will also be unresponsive to further well intentioned but unwanted advice.